Sony’s aibo robotic dog can sit, fetch and learn what its owner likes | Robotics

 Hoping to replicate the dog’s popularity in Japan—where the electronic pets have a rabid following—Sony is unleashing a limited-edition litter of aibo robotic dogs in the United States by the end of the year.

 The aibo has OLEDs for eyes—like those used in Sony’s television displays—a camera in its nose and on its back, plus sensors on its back, head and chin that allow it to feel you petting it.
-It also has microphones, actuators and other technology that when combined with artificial intelligence allow the robotic companion to its owner’s behavior and react accordingly.
+It also has microphones, actuators and other technology that when combined with artificial intelligence allow the robotic companion to learn its ‘s behavior and react accordingly.

 Aibo owners will need patience.
 It was sometimes slow to respond and didn’t sit when I asked it to, somewhat like my real dog at home.
 But it also danced when I asked it to, unlike my real dog, Sherman, whose only care in the world is playing with a ball.